-The Company's recent sales activities demonstrate that there is ongoing demand for its land holdings, and that it can continue to create significant benefits and/or value from its property portfolio, which is diverse as to location, value, size, and current or potential uses.
+The Company's recent sales activities demonstrate that there is ongoing demand for its land holdings and that it can continue to create significant benefits and/or value from its property portfolio, which is diverse as to location, value, size, and current or potential uses.

-The Company has estimated net income before tax of \$703.1 for the five years ending March 31, 2028 based on the latest approved annual corporate plan.
-The Company expects to continue to be financially self-sufficient while providing both financial benefits in the form of a reliable dividend stream, and non-financial benefits to the Company's stakeholders and to the Government of Canada.
+The Company has estimated net income before tax of \$818.7 for the five years ending March 31, 2029, based on the latest approved and publicly available annual corporate plan.
+The Company expects to continue to be financially self-sufficient while providing both financial benefits in the form of a reliable dividend stream, and non-financial benefits to our stakeholders and to the Government of Canada.